 When brands deliver a standout customer experience, they’re rewarded with increased consumer spending, loyalty, and referrals.
 As such, businesses want their websites to serve up user-friendly experiences – with accessible, automated, and seamless interfaces.

 Put simply, consumers want websites to work.
-They don’t notice technology until it malfunctions, and they expect as much speed and convenience as possible.
+They don’t notice technology behind design engineering services until it malfunctions, and they expect as much speed and convenience as possible.

 Read on to learn more about why customer-centric web design matters, the key features of a well-designed website, and how to build customer-centricity into your site in five easy steps.